 Temple to Hercules: (left-above) Corinthian capitals supporting a dedicatory inscription to Emperor Marcus Aurelius; (left-below) a "cipollino" column at the side of the temple; (right-above) fragment of a colossal statue believed to portray Hercules; (right-below) relief portraying a hand holding thunderbolts, usually a symbol of Zeus/Jupiter

 The temple is believed to have housed a gigantic statue of Hercules of which two fragments have been found: a knee and a hand.
-Hercules was usually portrayed while being involved in some of his labours (as at Leptis Magna), but a bronze statue found in Rome and dated IInd century AD shows him in a more composed attitude (you may wish to see it at the Vatican Museums in Rome - it opens in a separate page).
-In the statue the hand of Hercules is very similar to the fragment found at Amman.
+Hercules was usually portrayed while being involved in some of his labours, especially in sarcophagi, but some statues show him in a more composed attitude, e.g. a gilded statue from Teatro di Pompeo in Rome.
+In that statue the hand of Hercules is very similar to the fragment found at Amman.

-In twenty years (632-51) Muslims conquered a very large territory stretching from Egypt to Persia, but in 656 they split into three factions.
+In twenty years (632-651) the Arabs conquered a very large territory stretching from Egypt to Persia, but in 656 they split into three factions.
 The civil war ended with the establishment of the Umayyad Caliphate having its capital at Damascus.
 The Umayyads had a tolerant policy towards the Christian population and assigned important positions to members of the Byzantine elite.
 The palace they built in the Citadel of Amman is an indication that the town was still important during their rule.